-The Secretary of State for Health expressed concerns about the uptake of the seasonal flu vaccination by healthcare workers, and the Department of Health was asked to commission a study to identify factors which explain differences in uptake and to inform the development of interventions which have the potential to increase uptake.
+The Secretary of State for Health expressed concerns about the uptake of the seasonal flu vaccination by healthcare workers, and the Department of Health was asked to commission a study to identify factors which explained differences in uptake and to inform the development of interventions which had the potential to increase uptake.

 To explore qualitatively the interaction of staff attitudes and vaccine uptake, in a range of high and low uptake Trusts.

 To explore and describe the key dimensions of good practice in flu programme implementation, in terms of engagement with staff attitudes and beliefs, models of delivery and organisational context.

 To assess quantitatively and retrospectively whether good practice in implementation is associated with higher uptake of the vaccination, and what other contextual factors might explain variation in uptake.